joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/06/headway/newsletter-shelter-beds-homelessness.html

 **His DNA Was Taken After His Arrest at an ICE Protest.
 Now, He’s Suing.**\
-`In a lawsuit, an Air Force veteran says that the federal government is sending a “chilling message” to people demonstrating the immigration crackdown.`\
+`In a lawsuit, an Air Force veteran says that the federal government is sending a “chilling message” to people demonstrating against the immigration crackdown.`\
 https://www.nytimes.com/2026/05/06/nyregion/dna-collection-ice-arrests-lawsuit.html

 **New York 21st Congressional District 2026: Latest Polls**\